stfc/PSyclone/doc/dynamo0p3.rst

 Instead of describing a stencil operation, the optional fourth metadata argument for a field can specify which mesh the associated field is on.
-This is required for inter-grid kernels which perform prolongation or restriction operations on fields existing on grids of different resolutions.
+This is required for inter-grid kernels which perform prolongation or restriction operations on fields (or field vectors) existing on grids of different resolutions.

 Mesh metadata is written in the following format: